-Students stay in modernly furnished and clean apartments in the historical center of Venice.
+Students stay in clean apartments with modern furnishings in the historical center of Venice.

 The classrooms are rented from CIF-Centro Italiano Femminile, and are located close to Piazzale Roma and the train station, a 30-minute walk from the farthest student residence.
 All the practical arrangements, from travel to classroom space rental and housing, are handled through Dr. Ilaria Serra, program director.